tabasco73/LinearAlgebraCalculator/README.md

 The important stuff is in the backend where sagemath code is executed, premade code and agents are.

+The calculator can determine properties related to singular value decomposition and pseudoinverses on the one hand and diagonalization on the other hand.
+Examples: singular value decomposition and pseudoinverses
+    - singular value decomposition
+    - pseudoinverse
+    - singular values
+    - singular vectors
+    - orthonormal basis
+    - sigma matrix
+    - Y matrix
+    - X matrix
+    - Hermitian conjugate
+    - AA^{\dagger}, A^{\dagger}A

+Examples: diagonalization:
+    - characteristic polynomial
+    - eigenspaces
+    - minimal polynomial
+    - eigenvalues
+    - eigenvectors
+    - geometric multipcity (eigenvalues)
+    - algebraic multipcity (eigenvalues)
+    - Jordanbasis
+    - Jordanform
+    - Jordan transformation matrix
+    - Diagonalizability

+The calculator should work if you don't give it a too crazy field or too large matrix.
+I have not yet seen any false positives for these examples, i.e. giving a wrong answer instead of failing.
+If you get it, contact me ASAP ;)- rasmus.bjersing@gmail.com .
+You could use it for other math questions, but it is not its intended use.
+Since I am using Sagemath and letting an agent iterate on responses it could be better than other math agents in some regards but the prompt engineering is steered towards operating as a calculator for the examples above and using the existing codebase rather than solving stuff on its own.

+Latex compiling is in progress!

 ## Installation Guide

 ### Step 1: Download SageMath